 BAR KEEPER’S FRIEND:

-- Reveal - non-abrasive cooktop pads help easily remove heavily burned on foods, grease & grime.
+- REVITALIZE WITHOUT SCRATCHING: Non-abrasive cooktop pads help easily remove heavily burned on foods, grease & grime.
 Our cooktop cream uses micro-bead technology to boost cleaning power.

 Last but not least, let’s talk about cooktop polish.
 If you use a glass or ceramic stovetop then a dedicated cooktop polish is worth having in my opinion.
 To be clear, there is a difference between cleaning and polishing a cooktop.